archbungle/mesos-spark-deployer/README.md

 	- yes I know this can be done with terraform  features.
 I'll add this when I have time :-)

-3) Run Ansible playbook to deploy the mesos master and agents, and the sparkPI benchmarck example
+3) Run Ansible playbook to deploy the mesos master and agents, and the sparkPI benchmark example
 4) Run SSHuttle to create a convenient VPN for the user to connect to the mesos master UI and agent UIs

 ToDo